Image of Levain on Biancolievito

 The high hydration of the Levain makes it naturally more acidic than Sourdough and tends to develop a higher concentration of lactic acidity.
 Very often, the cause of exceeding acidity is the lack of refreshments for a long time.

-It is essential to recognize the exceeding acidity of the Levain. in fact, It may compromise the final result of the recipe.
+Recognizing the exceeding acidity of the Levain is essential.
+It may compromise the recipe’s final result.

 Here is how you can recognize when the Levain is too acidic: